Why Cassandra backup management needs visibility

 Validation proves that backup artifacts and procedures can recreate a usable Cassandra environment before a real outage.

-What should a Cassandra backup page show?
+What should a Cassandra backup workflow show?

-It should show backup history, storage destination, artifact status, restore target, restore result, logs, and operational evidence.
+A mature workflow should show backup history, storage destination, artifact status, restore target, restore result, logs, and operational evidence.

 Related resources